 Party (cleanup) committee

 Free lunch (with a side of marketing)

-Tinder for dogs
+Tinder for pet adoption

-Education a la carte
+Online education a la carte

-Each of ElizaJ's individual restrooms includes fresh flowers, designer soaps and lotions, name-brand paper products, wicker waste baskets, air fresheners and fresh water.
-The company recently unveiled its newest restroom, "The Powder Room," which can accommodate events of up to 350 people and is designed to rival restrooms in the finest restaurants and department stores.
-ElizaJ has also launched a franchising model to give other entrepreneurs the opportunity to run their own portable restroom operation.
+Each of ElizaJ's individual restrooms includes fresh flowers, designer soaps and lotions, name-brand paper products, wicker waste baskets, air fresheners, and fresh water.
+One of the options, The Powder Room, can accommodate events of up to 350 people and is designed to rival restrooms in the finest restaurants and department stores.
+ElizaJ has also launched a franchising model to give other entrepreneurs the opportunity to run their own portable restroom operations.